Garden and household waste permits

 Apply for a waste permit online.
 A QR code will be sent to you which will be scanned at the tip from your mobile device or from a printout.
 You will need to download a new permit for each visit.
 If you are printing your permit, please print A4 and in black and white.

 Your application will be delayed if you do not complete it in full.
 Straightforward applications, where we have no queries, should come through to your mobile device instantly.

 How to use your waste permit

 A single waste permit is required per visit, which you download and show to a member of staff when you arrive.
-You can apply for up to 12 permits a year - this resets at the end of December each year, when any permits you have will expire.
+Permits are free, and you can apply for up to 12 permits a year - this resets at the end of December each year, when any permits you have will expire.
 The details of the waste on your permit must match what you bring.

 There are two types of household waste:

 - garden and household waste (including leaves, pruning, grass cuttings, branches, trees)

 - household hazardous waste (there are special rules for hazardous waste and only some of our sites accept it.
 Find out more about what you need a Apply for a waster permit for household hazardous waste permit for, which sites accept this waste and how to apply.)